|The Frankfurt-Tipp rating:|

-From the first moment Ethan is fascinated by the mysterious Lena, he is convinced that she is the mysterious girl who has been haunting his dreams for several nights.
-Although at first Lena is extremely dismissive, Ethan does not let up.
-And indeed a friendship develops between the two soon, which Lena's uncle, the landowner Macon Ravenwood (Jeremy Irons) does not like at all.
-Because his niece has a secret around her that could be very dangerous for Ethan.
+From the first moment, Ethan is intrigued by the mysterious Lena, convinced that she is the mysterious girl who has been haunting his dreams for several nights.
+Although Lena is extremely dismissive at first, Ethan doesn't let go.
+And indeed, a friendship soon develops between the two, which Lena's uncle, the landowner Macon Ravenwood (Jeremy Irons) does not like at all.
+For his niece surrounds a secret that could be very dangerous for Ethan.
 Lena comes from a family of casters and has supernatural powers.
-And now, just before their 16th birthday, they could get out of control.
-Because as soon as Lena turns sixteen, she decides whether to go to the light side or to the dark side of magic.
-And since there are forces that want to pull the girl onto the dark side at any cost, this could also be a bad end for the people near Lena.
-So the best thing for Ethan would be not to fall in love with Lena.
-But it's already too late for that…
+And now, on the verge of her sixteenth birthday, they may be spinning out of control.
+Because once Lena turns sixteen, it will be decided whether she goes over to the light, or the dark side of magic.
+And since there are forces that want to pull the girl to the dark side at any cost, that could end badly for those around Lena as well.
+So the best thing for Ethan to do would be to not fall in love with Lena.
+But it's already too late for that.

 Beautiful Creatures obviously wants a piece of the big Twilight pie.
 That the makers have aimed their film at exactly the Bella & Edward target audience cannot be denied by any stretch of the imagination.
 But in some aspects Richard LaGravenese's film is quite different from the film adaptations of the books by Stephenie Meyer.
 For example, the story of Ethan and Lena is very self-deprecatingly staged, which gives the otherwise rather cheesy story a loosening wink that the Twilight films have lacked far too often.
 The handling of the subject of religious obsession is also presented in a refreshingly biting manner, which almost takes on satirical overtones in the film's best moments.